 The MPH program develops public health leaders who will advance health equity and social justice and promote community engagement, interprofessional collaborations, evidence-based practice, and public health advocacy.

-Situated across campuses in San Francisco, Sacramento, and Orange County, the MPH program offers training in four concentration areas.
+Situated across campuses in San Francisco, and Sacramento, the MPH program offers training in four concentration areas.
 This is a two-year program completed over six semesters.
 Hybrid and online program formats are ideal for working professionals.

 Applied Epidemiology & Population Health Methods